 Q: Will this time count as CEUs for my state board?
 I am licensed in the State of California, and I am not a CEU provider.
 Your CSAT or CPTT supervision with me counts towards your CSAT or CPTT hours for certification only.

 Q: Where do I find the IITAP information on hours, modules and forms?
 All of that information is clearly laid out on the IITAP website here: www.iitap.com As noted above, please defer to their guidelines and information if something is not congruent here.

 Q: Do you keep track of my hours and what I need before each module?
 As outlined in the training, each candidate is responsible for keeping track of their own hours.
 I keep a file on all of the candidates I supervise, and do track progress, hours, as well as send in forms to IITAP, and so forth, however it is the candidates responsibility to manage and track their hours.

 Q: How soon do I need to contact you to verify my hours before the next module training?
 I ask that you let me know 4 weeks prior to your next module training.
 Keep in mind that I take time off during the year, 2 weeks in the summer, and during the holidays (the last 2 weeks of December and the first 2 weeks of January).
 If you wait until the last minute (meaning a week or 2 before the next module training) for hours verification, you may receive an automatic "out of the office vacation response" from my email if I am away.
-Best to let me know as soon as you can.
+Thus, it is best to let me know as soon as you can.

 Q: I live in another part of the country/world than California, what is the time zone difference between us?
 I ask that the candidate take responsibility for figuring out the time zone hours between where you live and Southern California (Pacific Standard Time is the zone I am located in FYI).